Last Updated on

-During my summer in New York City, I finally got around to seeing parts of the city that I never had time for on previous, shorter visits.
-With all the tourist attractions checked off the list, this time I wanted to uncover spots that tourists, and even some locals, usually don’t visit.
+Settling into New York City life, I finally got around to seeing parts of the city that I never had time for on previous, shorter visits.
+With all the tourist attractions checked off the list, I wanted to get off the beaten path in New York City and uncover spots that tourists, and even most locals, usually don’t visit.

 1. Take the ferry to Governors Island